wyqian1027/Qiskit-Fall-Fest-USC-2022/challenges/README.md

 ```bash
 jupyter lab
 ```
 5. Additional packages such as [Numpy](https://numpy.org/install/) will also need to be installed with either Conda or Pip.
+6. Open a Jupyter Notebook and run "import qiskit".
+If it is successful, then you successfully installed Qiskit.

 ## During Quantum Challenge